 Or better yet, visit the web journal here

 The internet age is upon us, and let's face it - it is a mixed blessing.
-On the one hand, we are exposed to an endless stream of dubious content, whilst on the other, we have a unique opportunity to develop ourselves in a new and radically different way than before.
+On the one hand, we are exposed to an endless stream of dubious content, whilst on the other, we have a unique opportunity to learn and expose ourselves to different learning practices in a new and radically different way.

 The 1 Minute Speed Tai Chi Course

-Yes, that's right folks, join the whatsapp group and learn to become a Satin Sifu: Devote just over a second a day to your training for 1 Month and you too will be able to spout eastern cliches and wear baggy satin clothes .
+Yes, that's right folks, simply join the whatsapp group or follow me on Instagram and you too can become a Satin Sifu: Devote just over a second a day to your training for 1 Month and you will be able to spout eastern cliches and wear baggy satin clothes in confidence.

-Just a second a day for a month and you will not only have mastered the 46 second Short Form (Amended by Cheng Man Ching, William CC Chen, Dr. Chi and Dr. Seus) but you will also get a genuine certificate of Sifu-ness to hang on your wall (and a detailed set of ironing instructions for getting the creases out of that satin jacket).
+Just a second a day for a month and you will not only have mastered the 46 second Short Form (Amended by Dr. Chi, Dr. House and Dr. Seus) but you will also get a genuine certificate of Sifu-ness to hang on your wall (and a detailed set of ironing instructions for getting the creases out of that satin jacket).

 Practice for just 1 Second a Day!